rstacruz/expug/docs/newline_preservation.md

 # New line preservation

-Eex has no provisions for source maps so we'll have to emulate.
+Eex has no provisions for source maps, so we'll have to emulate this by outputing EEx that matches line numbers *exactly* with the source `.pug` files.

 ```jade
 div